 - Avoid the Fridge or Freezer!
 That can cause internal condensation.

-- Check battery usage in settings—delete power-hungry apps.
+- Check battery usage in settings, then delete power-hungry apps.

 - Disable 5G, GPS, and Bluetooth if not needed.